Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days under water of 181 days in the last 5 years of BTC iShares Currency Hedged MSCI Italy ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (122 days)
+• The average days under water over 5 years of BTC iShares Currency Hedged MSCI Italy ETF is 181 days, which is greater, thus worse compared to the benchmark SPY (120 days) in the same period.

 Performance (YTD)